From estimation of quantum probabilities to simulation of quantum circuits: Introduction and summary of main results

 We prove that the family \cmany ~described above, which violates the poly-sparsity requirement, admits a poly-box.
 Then, by assuming a now commonly used ``average case hardness'' conjecture~\cite{aaronson2011computational, bremner2016average, gao2017quantum, fefferman2015power, morimae2017hardness, bouland2017quantum}, we show that the ability to perform \esim~of \cmany ~implies the unlikely result that the polynomial hierarchy collapses to the third level.
 Loosely, this result suggests that there exist quantum circuits where the probability of any individual outcome (and marginals) can be efficiently estimated, but the system cannot be \esimed.
 Our hardness result closely follows the structure of several similar results, and in particular that of the IQP circuits result of Ref.~\cite{bremner2016average}.

 Our proof relies on a conjecture regarding the hardness of estimating Born rule probabilities to within a small multiplicative factor for a substantial fraction of randomly chosen circuits from \cmany.
 This average case hardness conjecture (which we formulate explicitly as Conjecture~1) is a strengthening of the worst case hardness of multiplicative precision estimation of probabilities associated with circuits from \cmany.
-Worst case hardness follows from an analogous argument to Theorem 5.1 of Ref. \cite{bouland2017quantum}. \begin{introthm} If there exists an \esimer~of \cmany ~and Conjecture~\ref{conj} holds, then the polynomial hierarchy collapses to the third level. \end{introthm}
+Worst case hardness {{}}{can be shown by applying the result of Refs.~\cite{Bravyi2005magic, jozsa2014classical, goldberg2017complexity, kuperberg2015hard, Fujii2017commuting}} and follows from an analogous argument to Theorem 5.1 of Ref.~\cite{bouland2017quantum}. \begin{introthm} If there exists an \esimer~of \cmany ~and Conjecture~\ref{conj} holds, then the polynomial hierarchy collapses to the third level. \end{introthm}

+{{}}{We note that our hardness result is implied by the hardness results presented in Refs.~\cite{gao2017quantum, bermejo2017architectures}, however; our proof is able to use a more plausible average case hardness conjecture than these references due to the fact that we are proving hardness of \esim ~rather than proving the hardness of the yet weaker notion of approximate weak simulation employed by these references. }

+{{}}{In Appendix \ref{ps vs ac section} we also present Theorem \ref{ac vs ps thm}.
+This theorem shows that the properties of poly-sparsity and anti-concentration are mutually exclusive.}

-The flow chart in Fig. \ref{fig:FC} summarizes the main results in this paper by categorizing an given family of quantum circuits in terms of its computation power based on whether or not the circuit family admits certain properties related to simulability.
+The flow chart in Fig.~\ref{fig:FC} summarizes the main results in this paper by categorizing an{{}}{y} given family of quantum circuits in terms of its computation power based on whether or not the circuit family admits certain properties related to simulability.